 Poetry

-Poetry is where much of my time and energy have been going these last several years.
-Lest you think me a mere dilettante, I should add that I began my writing life as a poet and never abandoned it when I took up writing humor.
+Poetry is where much of my time and energy have been going for the past decade.
+Lest you think me a mere dilettante, I should add that I began my writing life as a poet at age 16 and never abandoned it when I took up writing humor.
 I simply stopped sending the stuff out for publication until late in 2016.
 Following are links to those of my poems that are available online, along with explanatory (hopefully not mansplaining) notes about them.
 In some instances the publications don’t make their content available online for free, so I have instead posted links to where digital or print copies can be purchased.

 11 Mag Berlin